alhajee/ckan/doc/contributing/frontend/index.rst

     sudo apt-get install -y nodejs

 .. note:: If you use the package on the default Ubuntu repositories (eg ``sudo apt-get install nodejs``),
     the node binary will be called ``nodejs``.
-This will prevent the CKAN Sass script to work properly, so you will need to create a link to make it work::
+This will prevent the FMLD Sass script to work properly, so you will need to create a link to make it work::

         ln -s /usr/bin/nodejs /usr/bin/node